A Hyperbolic Analogue of the Rademacher Symbol: Eisenstein series of weight

-In this section, we study the real analytic Eisenstein series $E_\gamma(z,s)$ of weight $2$ associated to a non-scalar element $\gamma \in \Gamma := \SL_2(\Z)$.
-The prototype of such series was introduced by Petersson \cite{Pet44}.
+In this section, we study the real analytic Eisenstein series $E_\gamma(z,s)$ of weight $2$ associated with a non-scalar element $\gamma \in \Gamma := \SL_2(\mathbb{Z})$.
+The prototype of such a series was introduced by Petersson~\cite{Pet44}.
 To define it explicitly, we now prepare some notations.

-Let $\calQ$ be the set of binary quadratic forms
+Let $\mathcal{Q}$ be the set of binary quadratic forms